AWS Elemental White Papers

 Perfecting 4K Video Delivery

 4K content preparation and delivery requires highly capable video processing and measurement platforms.
-Elemental and IneoQuest identify the five most common pitfalls of 4K video quality impairments and suggest best practices to mitigate or eliminate these issues to ensure the highest quality 4K viewing experience.
+AWS Elemental identifies the five most common pitfalls of 4K video quality impairments and suggest best practices to mitigate or eliminate these issues to ensure the highest quality 4K viewing experience.

 High Dynamic Range Video